 While gambling is prohibited by Islam, to be honest, at some states occasional gambling is turned a blind eye to.
-Land based casinos are not allowed, but the government does not make police run around and check every potential players entertaining at a website – like online casino UAE.
-Yet, Saudi Arabia literally hunts players down, and even organizes official raids around places were gambling can potentially take place.
+Land based casinos are not allowed, but the government does not make police run around and check every potential player entertaining at a website – like online casino UAE.
+Yet, Saudi Arabia literally hunts players down, and even organizes official raids around places where gambling can potentially take place.

-On the other hand, there are many really legitimate, reliable and safe online casinos that provide services to Saudi players – you may check NetEnt online casino list to find those.
-Companies behind these casinos would have loved to acquire a local license, but no such is ever issued.
+On the other hand, there are many legitimate, reliable and safe online casinos that provide services to Saudi players – you may check NetEnt online casino list to find those.
+Companies behind these casinos would have loved to acquire a local license, but no such thing is ever issued.
 So, they continue to offer entertainment to the players from Saudi Arabia.
 Below, you can check out the list of the best online casinos Saudi Arabia.